kjpou1/ml_project_template/README.md

    - **On validation error**: Shows error messages returned by the REST API (e.g., missing or invalid inputs).
    - **On server error**: Displays a generic error message, such as "An error occurred."

-This simple two-step process makes it easy to run the FastHTML app and interact with the machine learning service.
 ---

 ## Logging Functionality